cogneon/lernos-sketchnoting/en/lernOS-Sketchnoting-Guide-en.md

 At the end of a meeting, you could ask participants for feedback on your Sketch Mark.
 Do participants think you have captured the most important points from the meeting and weighted them accordingly?

-If there are several sketch notes from different sketch notes in a lecture, you could compare the information content of the sketch notes and evaluate the information collected.
+If there are several Sketchnotes from different Sketchnotes in a lecture, you could compare the information content of the Sketchnotes and evaluate the information collected.

-Share your experiences about ways to get feedback on the content of your sketch notes in your circle (20 minutes).
+Share your experiences about ways to get feedback on the content of your Sketchnotes in your circle (20 minutes).
 Talk about your insights and reflect on how content feedback can help you improve your sketch mark skills.

 ## Kata 18: Top5 Resources